-The Veterans RAND 12 Item Health Survey (VR-12) is a self-reported global health measure tool that is used to assess a patient’s overall perspective of their health.
+The Veterans RAND 12 Item Health Survey (VR-12) is a patient-reported global health measure that is used to assess a patient’s overall perspective of their health.

 VR-12 is a popular and widely used global health reporting tool.
 The short questionnaire does a good job of capturing a patient’s physical and emotional health status.
 Paired with the VR-36, both VR-12 and VR-36 have been administered more than 7 million times over 15 years.
 The short form is also represented in more than 150 published articles.